peteroupc/peteroupc.github.io/randomfunc.md

 - `mean` is the average number of independent events of a certain kind per fixed unit of time or space (for example, per day, hour, or square kilometer), and can be an integer or a non-integer, and
 - the method's return value&mdash;
     - gives a random number of such events during one such unit, and
-    - is such that the average of the return values approaches `mean` when this method is called repeatedly with the same value for `mean`.
+    - is such that the average of the return values approaches `mean` when this method is repeatedly given the same value for `mean`.

 The method given here is based on Knuth's method from 1969.